 -Utmost attention to the safety and the well being of each camper -Nurturing environment with fun, age-appropriate activities -Heated pools and small group swimming lessons that continually get top marks from campers and parents -Most 3 and 4 year olds swim 1:1 with certified Lifeguards/Swim Instructors -Staff who love being with kids, are well trained, and can be counted upon to be role models -An older, more mature staff.
 Tenacre does not have junior counselors or a CIT program -Low counselor to camper ratios -Activities taught by teachers and other professionals with college degrees -Structured schedule with a wide-variety of activities and individual choice periods for 2nd - 6th graders -Aftercamp child care program until 6:00 p.m. that engages campers and gives them choices -Elementary school setting that is especially appropriate for the ages of our campers.
-As an elementary school, we really understand this age group. -ACA Accredited camp.
-Tenacre meets up to 300 standards for program quality and the health and safety of all campers and staff.
+As an elementary school, we really understand this age group.

 Children are grouped according to age and entering grade.
 Each group has several eight-week, six-week, four-week, and two-week campers.
 On occasion, some groups may be a combination of grade levels.
 The camp makes every effort to create coeducational groups, whenever possible.